niccoloalexander/data_platform/README.md

 ### Troubleshooting
 For initialization issues, try:
-- Installing DBT, navigating to the dbt/data_platform directory, and running the commands:
+- Installing DBT and Postgres, navigating to the dbt/data_platform directory, and running the commands:
   - dbt seed
   - dbt run
   - dbt test